Skip to main content

 Create a Teamspace

-To create a new teamspace you must be an administrator or group admin
+To create a new Teamspace you must be an administrator or group admin

-4. Add a name, description, and members (and user access levels - see above)
+3. Add a name, description, and members (and user access levels - see above)

 Edit your Teamspace

-Move content to or from a teamspace
+Move content to or from a Teamspace

-You can move content to a teamspace in multiple ways
+You can move content to a teamspace in multiple ways:

-3. By dragging-and-dropping content from your Homepage.
+By dragging-and-dropping content on your Homepage

 Who can move content?